 Why use buttermilk?
-Homemade Dairy-Free Buttermilk is often used in vintage recipes for pancakes, waffles, frieAd chicken, and sometimes cakes.
-Buttermilk adds a slightly sour and tangy flavor while also creating acidity and making baking goods moist and tender.
+Homemade Dairy-Free Buttermilk is often used in vintage recipes for pancakes, waffles, fried chicken, and sometimes cakes.
+Buttermilk adds a slightly sour and tangy flavor, creating acidity and making baking goods moist and tender.
 Buttermilk also can help any leavening agent you may use to add height and a more tender crumb.

 Full-fat unsweetened coconut milk gives this recipe tons of flavor.
 In fact, I often use homemade buttermilk in a variety of my recipes such as Grain-Free Chicken Strips.
 Last but not least, be sure to use canned unsweetened full-fat coconut milk.

 Buttermilk is made by adding fresh lemon juice or vinegar to any kind of milk, or nut milk.
 Adding the acid creates a chemical reaction and then curdling the milk and slightly thickening it.